 Over land, surface SYNOP stations measure local snow depth with high accuracy and good temporal resolution.
 However many SYNOP messages omit snow depth observations when snow is not present on the ground and large regions and countries show extremely sparse SYNOP stations reporting snow depth.
 Additional national networks provide near-real time data to their country.
 Making available the national snow data to the NWP community would be very useful.
-This is the objective of the Global Cryosphere Watch programme "Snow Watch initiative to improve in-situ snow observations".
-Visible and near infra-red satellite imagery provide information of good horizontal and temporal resolution and accuracy on snow cover extent (but not on snow mass) in the day-time in cloud-free areas.
-Microwave imagery offers the potential of more information on snow mass (at lower but still good resolution) but data interpretation is difficult.
+This is the objective of the Global Cryosphere Watch programme "Snow Watch initiative to improve insitu snow observations".
+Recent improvements in the in situ snow observing system, with more observations made available on the GTS from several countries, are already very beneficial to the NWP community.
+However, gaps still exist in some of the countries of the northern hemisphere and in most of the southern hemisphere.
+In situ reports of Snow Water Equivalent, related to snow depth and snow density, is a crucial variable required for an accurate description of snow on the ground and would also be very useful for NWP.
+Visible and near infrared satellite imagery provide information of good horizontal and temporal resolution and accuracy on snow cover extent (but not on snow mass) in the day-time in cloud-free areas.
+There is a major gap in the cryosphere observing system as none of the current instruments can provide reliable estimate of snow water equivalent from space.
+Microwave imagery offers the potential of more information on snow mass (at lower but still good resolution) but data interpretation is difficult and the signal saturates for significant snow depth.
 Snow cover over sea-ice also presents data interpretation problems.
+Future satellite missions with a capability to measure snow-water equivalent would be extremely relevant for coupled assimilation developments, consistently benefiting the surface and atmospheric data assimilation in NWP systems.